ChoiceCoin/Algorand-Protocol/React-Wallet-Connect/Readme.md

 1. Hackers are able to view address information remotely.
 2. There is an inherent ambiguity in the Disconnect function in many Algorand applications.

+# Goal

+The goal for this project is to develop a secure wallet connection resource for open source development and use.

 # Solution

 The purpose for this project is to develop a simplified and scalable methodology for developing wallet connection mechanisms with Algorand applications.